Reference: Ongoing Black-market identity theft of the International Rescue Instructors Association (IRIA)

 The failure of the responsible party (culprit) to comply with IRIA’s ‘cease and desist’ notice sent in good faith in February of 2020, forces IRIA to continue to seek IRIA’s identity returned as the rightful and sole owner.

-Prior to January 1, 2020 the responsible party who misappropriated IRIA for personal gain had never contacted the International Rescue Instructors Association for the following:
+The responsible party who misappropriated IRIA for personal gain had never contacted the International Rescue Instructors Association for the following:

 1.The culprit did not apply to become an IRIA verified instructor or course provider.
 They cannot produce verified proof.